 General Data Protection Regulation - FAQs

-The GDPR, which comes into force on the 25th of May 2018, is an EU regulation that replaces the Data Protection Act of 1998.
+The GDPR is an EU regulation which replaces the Data Protection Act of 1998.

 Its aim is to protect and empower the data privacy of all EU citizens and to harmonize data privacy laws across Europe.